cameronbourke/comp1521-21t3-h09c/07/q1/tips_and_tricks.md

 A perfect example of when to use a `$t` register is to calculate the address of the cell in the grid.

+### Did you _definitely_ write the global variable back to memory?

+No?
+Okay, try that first.

 ### What if my autotests fail?

 1. Find the first failing autotest.